Amsterdam-Music-Lab/MUSCLE/docs/docs/08_Exporting_result_data.md

     - `participant`: Foreign key `fk` relates to the `Participant` object. (`participant.pk`)
     - `Section`: Not used for profile (`Participant`) results.
     - `created_at`: Timestamp logged on creation of this `Result` object.
 (Set in the timezone of the server)
-    - `question_key`: Unique identifier for this question.
+    - `question_identifier`: Unique identifier for this question.
     - `expected_response`: Not used for profile (`Participant`) results.
     - `given_response`: Participant's response to the question.
     - `comment`: Optional comment, sent by the backend.